• Disease Overview

 When blistering skin manifestations are present, porphyria cutanea tarda, hereditary coproporphyria and even congenital erythropoietic porphyria are possibilities to differentiate.
 Measurement of plasma and fecal porphyrins and determining the wavelength of the fluorescence peak of plasma porphyrins is useful in differentiating these conditions.

-Molecular genetic testing to identify a PPOX mutation is recommended for all biochemically confirmed cases of variegate porphyria.
+Molecular genetic testing to identify a PPOX variant is recommended for all biochemically confirmed cases of variegate porphyria.
 Molecular testing is sometimes useful when symptoms have been absent for months or years and biochemical abnormalities are no longer present.
-Knowing the PPOX mutation is a family enables other family members to be tested reliably for the same mutation.
+Knowing the PPOX variant is a family enables other family members to be tested reliably for the same variant.

 • < Previous section